KhevJ/CPUScheduler/README.md

 $ ./scheduler 3 20 < test1.txt
 ```

-## IMPORTANT

-Only modify and submit the `scheduler.cpp` file.
-Your TAs will
-supply their own versions of the other files (such as main.cpp) to
-compile and test your code.

-## Test files

 The repository includes several test files.
-Here are correct results for these test files.
+Here are some of the results.

 ```
 $ ./scheduler 3 20 < slides.txt